komangsidhiartha/legacy-fe-candidate-assignment/README.md

 ### 📖 Notes
 - Bonus requirement met: Deployed FE (Vercel) + BE (Render).
-- The frontend-vite implementation includes modern tooling with Vite and comprehensive test setup.
+- The frontend-vite implementation includes modern tooling with Vite and a basic test setup.
-- If backend sleeps on free Render plan, first request may take a few seconds.
+- If backend sleeps on the free Render plan, the first request may take a few seconds.
 - Project structured for easy local development & deployment.

+**Trade-offs & Areas for Improvement**
+- **Headless Dynamic Auth:** Implemented via `useConnectWithOtp` for a lean integration.
+A full UI kit would provide faster onboarding but less control.
+- **Persistence:** Used `localStorage` for simplicity; a more robust state management solution (e.g., Redux Toolkit or Zustand) could improve scalability.
+- **Styling:** Minimal CSS to keep dependencies light.
+Could be improved with TailwindCSS or a design system for a more polished UI.
+- **Tests:** Added basic unit tests with Vitest.
+More thorough integration tests and mocking of Dynamic SDK would further increase confidence.
+- **Backend Hosting:** Render free tier was chosen for simplicity.
+A production-grade deployment should use a paid tier with autoscaling.